 So, how does it all stack up?

 no shortage of action and adventure, Tam hardly takes a breath, without

 getting into mortal combat with Tigers, White Giants, Giant Snails, Monkey

 Men, Dog Men, Dinosaurs and sundry other critters.
 And when

 Tam isn't having a battle, then evil dudes are conspiring, his family is

 having a battle, there's thrilling escapes and rescues.
 All

 the while his girlfriend Nina is always getting into trouble.
-It's pretty

-he's earnest, plucky and very put upon, but he takes it all in good spirit.
+except that he's earnest, plucky and very put upon, but he takes it all

-very little time for Kline to develop this exotic world he
+that there's very little time for Kline to develop this exotic world he

 creates.
 As an example, towards the end we meet the Nagamanacs,

 or serpent men.
 It's a brief encounter, which goes along the

 “Hi, we're Serpent men.”